BestStepInUa/back-end-fs-internship-10-Meduzzen/README.md

 2. To activate the Virtual Environment use: source .venv/Scripts/activate

-3. To install FastAPI use: uv pip install "fastapi[all]"
+3. To install FastAPI use: uv add "fastapi[all]" (or use: uv pip install "fastapi[all]")

-4. To install pytest and httpx (needed for execute tests) use:
+4. To install pytest and httpx (needed for execute tests) use: uv add httpx pytest --dev

-To start dev use: python -m app.main
+5. To start dev use: python -m app.main

-To start test use: pytest -v
+6. To start tests use: pytest -v